-Fully electric vehicles are zero-rated for Vehicle Excise Duty (VED), potentially removing a three-figure sum from annual car running costs.
+Fully electric vehicles are zero-rated for Vehicle Excise Duty (VED), removing a three-figure sum from annual car running costs.
 While PHEVs have to pay the same Standard Rate as petrol or diesel drivers, they are eligible for a £10 annual Alternative Fuel Discount.
-Note that the Premium Rate of £350 per annum for years two to five on top of the Standard Rate for models costing £40,000 or more applies no matter what fuel type is being used.
+Note that the Premium Rate of £325 per annum for years two to five on top of the Standard Rate for models costing £40,000 or more applies to all models apart from pure-electric cars.

 Company car BIK rates are also lowest for pure-EVs, with PHEVs also having lower rates than conventional vehicles.
-In the current financial year, battery electric cars are BIK-rated at 16%, dropping to 0% during 2020/21 and then increasing, though only to 1% in FY 21/22 and 2% in FY 22/23.
-From April 2019, plug-in hybrids with CO2 emissions up to 75 g/km are BIK-rated at 16% to 19% (depending on CO2 emissions), before dropping to some of the lowest rates from FY 2020/21.
+In the current financial year, battery electric cars are BIK-rated at 0%, then increasing though only to 1% in FY 21/22 and 2% in FY 22/23.
+Plug-in hybrids with CO2 emissions up to 50 g/km are BIK-rated at 2% to 14% depending on electric-only driving range, whilst those up to 75 g/km are rated at between 15% and 20% – some of the lowest rates in FY 2020/21.

 Businesses operating EVs can also receive a tax break through the system of enhanced capital allowances (ECAs).
-Until the end of March 2021, pure-EVs and PHEVs, together with the greenest ultra-low emission vehicles, are eligible for a 100% ‘write-down’ in the first-year of purchase.
+From April 2021, the 100% Write Down Allowance (WDA) will extend first year allowances to pure-electric models only.
+Until then -the end of March 2021 – pure-EVs and PHEVs, together with the greenest ultra-low emission vehicles, are eligible for a 100% ‘write-down’ in the first-year of purchase.
 To qualify, the vehicle must be bought as new, have CO2 emissions of not more than 50 g/km (to March 2021) with the expenditure incurred before 31st March 2021.
 Recharging equipment is eligible under the ECA scheme.